exonum/exonum-doc/src/architecture/storage.md

 wrapper][leveldb-wrapper].

-Actually, all the values from different tables are stored in one big key-value table at the low-level storage.
+Actually, all the values from different tables are stored in one big key-value table at the low-level storage, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.
 Thus, the high-level tables really just implements a handy API for accessing to the values with specific sense.
 All the tables functionality is reduced to these atomic call types.

 At this moment, key-value storage [LevelDB][level-db] v1.20 is used.
 Also [RocksDB][rocks-db] support is [planned](../roadmap.md).